catpea/catpea-project/database/furkies-purrkies/poem-1349/index.md

 or as I am sure it is pronounced Oh, hi, yo!

-And then a place called Indiana, the dog’s name from Indian Jones.
+And then a place called Indiana, the dog’s name from Indiana Jones.

 Most Michiganders,
 don’t know that Indiana is supposedly a state.